mtlynch/mtlynch.io/content/posts/zfs-encrypted-backups/index.md

 Now that I have the backups scripted, I can create scheduled jobs to my backup scripts regularly.
 Fortunately, this is easy enough to do in the TrueNAS web UI, so I can just create a task from Tasks > Cron Jobs.

-The first Cron Job is a monthly task for creating full backups:
+The first cron job is a monthly task for creating full backups:

 {{<img src="monthly-cron.png">}}

-I've scheduled it to start at 3 AM on the first of every month because sometimes I'm still awake and using my computer at midnight, but at 3 AM, I'm reliably asleep.
+I've scheduled it to start at 3 AM on the first of every month because that's when I'm most reliably asleep.

 Next, I want a daily task to create incremental backups relative to my monthly snapshot.
 I'll start that at 4 AM so that the full backups at 3 AM have time to complete before the incremental backup starts: